Masonic Boys School, Dublin: Adelaide Hall, Sandymount

 The school was established in 1867 and originally operated from Adelaide Hall in Sandymount which it leased from 1873 but moved because of overcrowding to a new site at Richview Lodge in Clonskeagh in 1885.

 Richview, Clonskeagh

-After some alterations and extensions of Richview Lodge in the 1880s by the architect Sir Thomas Drew, the school finally commenced for the first time from the new campus at Richview, Clonskeagh on the 16th of January 1888.
+After some alterations and extensions of Richview Lodge in the 1880s by the architect Sir Thomas Drew, the school finally commenced for the first time from the new campus at Richview, Clonskeagh on 16 January 1888.

 In 1980, UCD bought Richview Lodge and its estate of 17.4 acres for £2.1million and the school closed soon after.